Embark on our most popular kayaking tour: a day of paddling in Ecuador! Kayak rental, transportation to and from the river, lunch, and guide included!

 Technical Difficulty Number / Rapid Grade Number/ Remote setting letter

-Itinerary subject to changes depending on weather and other factors Overnighter trips are weather dependant.
+Itinerary subject to changes depending on weather and other factors Overnighter trips are weather dependent.